onimp/oni_multiplayer/README.md

 - Ability to join/invite friends via Steam overlay UI
 - Loading game save to all new joiners

+That is it.
+Nothing else is working yet.
+No any actions will be synchronized yet.
+It is just a proof of concept.

 ## Game mechanics

 All players play all together and shares controls over single colony.
 Order given by a player might be over ruled by